2004 United States elections

-The 2004 United States elections were held on November 2.
+Elections were held in the United States on November 2, 2004, during the early years of the war on terror and after the 2003 invasion of Iraq.
 Republican President George W. Bush won re-election and Republicans retained control of Congress.

 Democratic Senator John Kerry of Massachusetts won his party's nomination after defeating Senator John Edwards and several other candidates in the 2004 Democratic presidential primaries.
 In the general election, Bush won 286 of the 538 electoral votes and 50.7 percent of the popular vote.
-Foreign policy was the dominant theme throughout the election campaign, particularly Bush's conduct of the War on Terrorism and the 2003 invasion of Iraq.
+Foreign policy was the dominant theme throughout the election campaign, particularly Bush's conduct of the war on terrorism and the 2003 invasion of Iraq.

 Riding Bush's coattails, the Republicans picked up net gains of four Senate seats and three House seats.
 In the gubernatorial elections, neither party won a net gain of seats.
-Bush became the first President since Ronald Reagan in 1980 to see his party gain seats in both Houses of Congress during a Presidential election year.
+Bush became the first president since Ronald Reagan in 1980 to see his party gain seats in both Houses of Congress during a presidential election year.
 Republicans would not win another trifecta until 2016.

+Future President Barack Obama was elected to the United States Senate in Illinois, and he was elected president in the next presidential election.

-As of 2020, this is the last time the incumbent party retained control over the presidency and Congress after a single term.
-It is the only election cycle since 1928 in which a Republican trifecta was successfully maintained, as well as the first time since the 1950 and 1952 elections that the Republicans gained seats in consecutive elections.
+As of 2024, this is the last time the incumbent party retained control over both the presidency and Congress after a single term.
+Democrats would maintain control of the presidency in 2012, but control of Congress remained split.